Flame-Retardant Fabric Finishes: Phosphorus vs. Nitrogen Systems

 One limitation of standalone phosphorus systems is their relatively narrow effective temperature range of 250–350°C. Above 350°C, the char itself may begin to oxidize and degrade.
 This is why combined phosphorus-nitrogen systems — which extend the effective range and provide dual-phase protection — have become the standard for high-performance industrial protective clothing.

-Melamine operates through a multi-stage decomposition pathway.
-Between 250–350°C, it undergoes endothermic decomposition releasing ammonia while forming polymeric melon structures that contribute to char formation.
+Melamine and its derivatives — including melamine cyanurate and melamine phosphate — are triazine derivatives valued for their relatively low toxicity profile and favorable regulatory status.
+Between 250–350°C, melamine undergoes endothermic decomposition releasing ammonia while forming polymeric melon structures that contribute to char formation.
 Above 350°C, residual melamine derivatives continue to decompose endothermically, maintaining the cooling effect through a broader temperature range than phosphorus alone.
-Guanidine salts follow a similar pathway, with decomposition temperatures varying based on the specific counterion — phosphate salts decompose around 250°C while carbonate and nitrate salts peak at higher temperatures.
+Guanidine salts — such as guanidine phosphate and dicyandiamide phosphate — follow a similar pathway, with decomposition temperatures varying based on the specific counterion: phosphate salts decompose around 250°C while carbonate and nitrate salts peak at higher temperatures.

 Nitrogen System Types and Performance